advertise

 Calling

 Wolves are among the predators you can call.
 Knowing the meaning and usage of a call and practicing it would be necessary.
-You can use recorded or electronic calls.
-Some hunters make calls with their hands and mouths, and some use store-bought or homemade devices for hunting calls.
+Recorded and electronic calls are legal for wolf hunting.
+Hunters may also use non-electronic calls to imitate wolf vocalizations or prey sounds.

 Hunting from a Blind